About Us

 Health, Wellness & Trust

-Before our kittens go home, they’re fully vetted—up to date on age-appropriate vaccines and dewormed.
+Before our kittens go home, they’re fully vetted- up to date on age-appropriate vaccines and dewormed.
 We want every kitten to start their next chapter as healthy and strong as possible.

 We also believe in natural wellness and holistic care, so we take a gentle and informed approach when it comes to vaccinations.
 Based on our own research, we do not recommend giving more than one vaccine at a time to your kitten, and we strongly advise against combination or “bundle” vaccines.
 We also do not recommend the rabies vaccine for indoor cats, as we feel the risks often outweigh the benefits.
+Ragdolls are also more prone to the risk and adverse side effects of the rabies vaccine.
+As such, we do not send our kittens home with the rabies vaccine.

 That said, we understand that every family has different beliefs and comfort levels when it comes to health care.
-Ultimately, the choice is yours—we’re just here to share what we’ve learned.
+Ultimately, the choice is yours- we’re just here to share what we’ve learned.
 If you prefer to bring home a kitten that is unvaccinated, just let us know.
 We’re happy to work with you to support your preferences.

 Policies